 When you just can’t go without your daily coffee (like me), then you’ll be happy you found Coffee Gallery.
 As a regular traveller to the United States, finding a barista who actually knows what a ‘flat white’ is, let alone being able to make a good one, is always a challenge.
-While trying to explain to the cashier that I wanted a small, single shot with milk and no foam, I was pleasantly surprised at her response, “oh, you mean a flat white?”
+While trying to explain to the cashier that I wanted a small, single-shot with milk and no foam, I was pleasantly surprised at her response, “oh, you mean a flat white?”

 If filtered coffee is not your thing, head to this little gem for your early morning fix.
 They have a great variety of options to eat and drink on the menu and there’s a cute little courtyard to sit out the back.

-66-250 Kamehameha Hwy, Haleiwa, HI 96712
+Location: 66-250 Kamehameha Hwy, Haleiwa, HI 96712

 Cholo’s Mexican Restaurant & Margarita Bar

-When I saw the word’s ‘Margarita Bar’ in the front window, I was sold.
+When I saw the word ‘Margarita Bar’ in the front window, I was sold.
 Another excellent Mexican option in Haleiwa town.
-With brightly coloured Mexican day of the dead themed décor and several margarita options, Cholo’s food was cheap, traditional and delish.
+With brightly colored Mexican day of the dead themed décor and several margarita options, Cholo’s food was cheap, traditional and delish.
 The service was a little on the slow side, so we filled up on a mountain of tortilla chips and salsa before our very generously portioned mains arrived.
 One thing’s for sure, you won’t go home hungry – you’ll have a difficult time trying to decide what to eat and drink at Cholo’s.
 The spinach and cheese enchiladas were a hit.

 North Shore Shrimp Truck

-The North Shore Shrimp Truck place can be summed up with four words… best garlic shrimp ever!
+The North Shore Shrimp Truck can be summed up with four words… best garlic shrimp ever!
 Enough said…

-I can’t actually remember the name of this food truck, but they served the best fish tacos I’ve ever had!
-The only problem with this place is, you’ll have a hard time deciding whether to eat here or at the North Shore Shrimp Truck.
-You might just have to do what my husband did and have both!
-After all that energy that you’ll spend snorkelling around the coral caves across the road at Shark Cove, you’ll deserve both.
+This food truck is located right next door to the North Shore Shrimp Truck, and they serve the best fish tacos I’ve ever had!
+The only problem is, you’ll have a hard time deciding whether to eat here or at the Shrimp Truck.
+You might just have to do what my husband did and share one of each!

 IL Gelato Cafe